For the entire bulletin with pictures, please click the following link: Bulletin for Sunday November 4, 2018

 Catholic Young Adults of Stamford: We are Catholic young adults in our 20s and 30s, We regularly meet for social events and community service projects.
 Join us for our monthly Sunday dinner following 5pm Mass.
 Connect with us on Facebook or Meetup, or email us at firstname.lastname@example.org

-Job Seekers: Led by Melanie Szlucha whose company, Red Inc., is a leader in helping find jobs.
-Jobseeker’s Group will not be meeting during November and December, but please call or email Melanie Szlucha for a free 30 minute consultation.
-Meetings will resume in January in the Monsignor Nagle Hall the 4th Wednesday of every month from 7:30 to 9PM.
+Job Seekers: Next meeting: Wednesday, November 28th.
+Led by Melanie Szlucha whose company, Red Inc., is a leader in helping find jobs.
+Meetings are held in Monsignor Nagle Hall on the 4th Wednesday of every month from 7:30 to 9PM.
 Topics include Job Interviewing, Resumes, Networking and Job Search Strategies.
-Next meeting: Wednesday, January 24th.
 THERE IS NO CHARGE, this is free job coaching.
 Call Melanie Szlucha at 203-866-1606, or email@example.com.

 + Denotes Deceased